martimpalmeira/LetsFood/README.md

 📄 Description
 =================
 > This project was developed with the aim of applying and improving knowledge in the fundamentals of front end development of web applications with html5, css3 and JavaScript es6 technologies.
 As a layout reference, a design made by Rauliqbal was used.
-The project consists of a landing page for a restaurant that provides delivery service
+The project consists of a landing page for a restaurant that provides delivery service.

 <p align="center">
 <img width="100%" src="https://github.com/martimpalmeira/TesteGit/blob/main/Captura%20de%20Tela%202022-09-18%20a%CC%80s%2015.33.19.png?raw=true" >
 </p>

+<a href="https://lets-food.netlify.app/"> `Let's Food Deployment` </a>

-<p align="center" ><a href="https://www.figma.com/file/vXZNcle5g3b9icZE3RLuVN/Let's-Food-UI-Kit---Landing-Page-(Community)?node-id=203%3A134">Let`s Food UI Kit</a></p>
+<a text-align="center" align="center" href="https://www.figma.com/file/vXZNcle5g3b9icZE3RLuVN/Let's-Food-UI-Kit---Landing-Page-(Community)?node-id=203%3A134"> `Let's Food UI Kit` </a>

 🚀 Technologies